leancodepl/corelibrary/src/Infrastructure/LeanCode.AuditLogs/README.md

 ```

 ⚠️ Bear in mind, that the order here makes difference.
 If you don't want to collect changes in the MT inbox/outbox tables, then you should configure `UseAuditLogs<TDbContext>(context)` filter **after** the `UseDomainEventsPublishing(context)` filter.

+## Other options

+If you want to use some other store for your data feel free to implement `IAuditLogStorage` on your own.
+Remember to register `AuditLogsPublisher` when configuring DI.